SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

   - Find examples on the `THROW` addition in the [Exceptions and Runtime Errors](27_Exceptions.md) cheat sheet.
 - There can be multiple logical expressions initiated by `WHEN` followed by the result specified after `THEN`.
 If none of the logical expressions are true, you can specify an `ELSE` clause at the end.
 If this clause is not specified, the result is the initial value of the specified or derived data type.

+> [!NOTE]
-- Note that all operands specified after `THEN` must be convertible to the specified or derived data type.
+> - All operands specified after `THEN` must be convertible to the specified or derived data type.
+> - There are special rules regarding type inference when using expressions with `COND` and `SWITCH` with `#` for actual parameters in case of generic formal parameters.
+Find more information [here](04_ABAP_Object_Orientation.md#condswitch-and-type-inference-with--for-actual-parameters-in-case-of-generic-formal-parameters).

 <table>